EAGLE605/SignX/EXECUTIVE_SUMMARY.md

 ## 🏁 **Conclusion**

 **What you have now:**
-- A clear vision (OSHCut for signs)
+- A clear vision (instant quoting platform for signs)
 - A solid foundation (platform + modules)
 - A killer feature (instant quotes with 95-year knowledge)
-- A proven business model (OSHCut validation)
+- A proven business model (instant quoting platform validation)
 - A clear roadmap (30 days to launch)

 **What you need to do:**